eb3095/gaze/README.md

 The principle is simple.
 Metrics, history, and NLP used together with Personality Templates will paint a solid picture of a persons ideals, beliefs, politics, and personality.
 The intention is to make the internet more honest and eliminate gaslighting and misrepresenatation.

-The underlying motivation is to deanonymize whoe people are as a person but not the person themselves.
+The underlying motivation is to deanonymize who people are as a person but not the person themselves.
 Limit peoples ability to lie without exposing people to real world harm.

 # Note